vpand/icpp/README.md

 ```

 ## Contact
 You can visit [vpand.com](https://vpand.com/) for more information on VM, VMProtect, Clang/LLVM and Reverse Engineering products.
-Or have any questions, just feel free to email to me:
+Or if you have any questions, just feel free to email to me:
 ```
 neoliu2011@gmail.com
 ```